-Investment Manager’s Letter July 2005
+Portfolio manager’s Letter July 2005

-The Rydex Ursa fund should be considered a hedge against a fall in the stock market, but since most of Losch Investment Management Company’s long positions have been eliminated, it is more just a pure bearish bet.
-It is my, as investment manager, version of Warren Buffett’s purchase of put options in the fall of 2000.
-I, as investment manager, use this particular option because it is the simplest.
-It may not be the cheapest way to bet against the market, but it is a vehicle that I, as investment manager, can use in all Losch Investment Management Company’s but the smallest accounts.
+The Rydex Ursa fund should be considered a hedge against a fall in the stock market, but since most of Losch Management Company’s long positions have been eliminated, it is more just a real bearish bet.
+It is my version of Warren Buffett’s purchase of put options in the fall of 2000.
+I use this Rydex Ursa fund because it is the simplest.
+It may not be the cheapest way to bet against the market, but it is a vehicle that I can use in all Losch Management Company’s but the smallest accounts.

 The Intrinsivaluator estimates that Berkshire Hathaway’s growth for the last 5 years at an annual rate of 12.7%.
 This does not seem an unreasonable rate to me given the leverage that Berkshire Hathaway gets from its insurance float.
 Yet this growth rate would place the point where its relative value as Warren Buffett’s 2000 repurchase offer of $45,000 at $87,010.

 Yet Berkshire Hathaway is not buying its own stock.
 This would seem to indicate that Berkshire Hathaway has been growing at less than 12.7% for the last 5 years.
 Or that things are different today.
 One thing is different now compared to 2000: the elephants are cheaper, though not quite table ready.
 They are still a lot cheaper now than they were in 2000, and another bear market like the 2000 to 2003 experience might well relieve Berkshire Hathaway of a large portion of their cash problem.

 One good bear market might well bring some of these stocks into Mr. Warren Buffett’s sweet spot.
 They are all large capitalization stocks and would allow Berkshire Hathaway to deploy a lot of capital.
 In 2000 all large American companies were grossly overvalued.
 Yes, they are still overvalued today, but not nearly so much as they were in 2000.
 No matter what the value of Berkshire Hathaway’s stock, there is no guarantee that Berkshire Hathaway will buy its own stock if Warren Buffett feels he may have a better use for the company’s huge cash pile.